shaloo/docs.arcana/docs/howto/integrate_auth/integrate_rainbow.md

 That is all! :material-party-popper:

-You have successfully integrated your dApp with the Arcana Wagmi Connector.
-Users can choose and use Arcana wallet or one of the built-in wallet connectors in Wagmi and sign blockchain transactions.
+You have successfully integrated your dApp with the Arcana wagmi Connector.
+Users can choose and use Arcana wallet or one of the built-in wallet connectors in wagmi and sign blockchain transactions.

 ## What's Next?